 - 1 small Boston butt pork shoulder roast

 - 3 quarts chicken stock

 - 1 lb (about 2 cups) split peas, rinsed

 - Kosher salt & black pepper, to taste

 - Mexican Crema, or sour cream, for garnish (optional)

 Remove the soup from the cooker.
-Using an immersion blender, or working in batches in a blender, carefully blend the soup until it is fairly smooth.
+Using an immersion blender, or working in batches in a blender, carefully blend the soup until it is relatively smooth.
 Stir in the cream and about 3 cups (20 oz) of pulled pork.
 Return the dutch oven to the cooker.
 Continue cooking until the soup and pork are both nice and hot.
 Taste and adjust the seasoning with salt and pepper as the pork warms.

 There are several options for garnishing the soup.
 Croutons are a great idea.
 Mexican crema adds extra creaminess and is visually exciting.
 You can also pan fry some leftover pulled pork for a crispy pulled pork topping.